abhi1616/Flight-Fare-Predticion/README.md

-# Flight-Fare-Predticion
+# Flight Fare Predticion
-# Flight Fare PredictionThis is a machine learning model from scratch to predict Flight Fare.
+This is a machine learning model from scratch to predict Flight Fare.